smulrine/pielliptical/README.md

 Older versions of Raspbian may work but they will most likely require to have Bluez updated.
 The code may also work perfectly well on a different model of Raspberry Pi with a BLE dongle.

 ## Setup
 The accelerometer should be attached to one of the footrests and oriented in such a way that the acceleration is detected on the X-axis.
-(For an ADXL345 with pins at both ends, it should be perpendicular to the footrest.)
+(For both models of ADXL345 I have tried - one with pins at both ends, and one with a single row of pins - the pins should be parallel with the footrest.)
 I also have the Pi taped securely to the underside of the footrest along with a nano-suction power bank.

 (Optionally) update the Pi:
 ```